 There are no published financial eligibility requirements.
 However, to be eligible a senior cannot be receiving services via a comparable government, private home, or community based care services program, such as those provided under Hawai'i Medicaid MedQUEST program.
-In brief, this means, as of 2017, an individual's monthly income must be greater than $1,536.
+In brief, this means, as of 2018, an individual's monthly income must be greater than $1,605 (otherwise they would be qualified to receive similar services under MedQUEST).
 More details about Hawaii Medicaid eligibility is available here.
 Individuals with higher incomes are expected to pay for a larger share of the costs of the services.

 Kupuna Care provides a variety of different services.
 The services that an individual receives are determined on a case-by-case basis and may include any of the following:

 The KC program is managed by each island's county aging office.
 One can apply with their county Aging and Disability Resource Center (ADRC).
 Contact information for each county ADRC can be found here.